DoctorMcKay/node-steam-user/README.md

 ### createHandlers

+**Deprecated as of v1.9.0 and will be removed in a future major version.**

 A boolean which controls whether or not `SteamUser` will automatically construct instances of [`SteamFriends`](https://github.com/seishun/node-steam/tree/master/lib/handlers/friends) and [`SteamTrading`](https://github.com/seishun/node-steam/tree/master/lib/handlers/trading).

 See the [`friends`](#friends) and [`trading`](#trading) properties.